damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 *Manufacturing instructions can guide the makers to follow a process for replicating a product.
 Manufacturing instructions mean full description and instructions concerning raw material, operating conditions, and process to be employed for the manufacture and assembly of the product.
-The bill of marterial (BOM) is the document that describes all the components and there reference.
-If the component is to be purchased one should find all the information regired to buy the part.
-If the part is to be manufactured one should find all the description of the manufacturing instructions as described below.*
+The bill of material (BOM) is the document that describes all the components and their references.
+If the component is to be purchased one should find all the information required to buy the part.
+If the part is to be manufactured one should find all the descriptions of the manufacturing instructions as described below.*

 ## **How to document a manufacturing process a part?**

-*If the part is to be manufactured one should find all the description of the manufacturing instructions as described below.*
+*If the part is to be manufactured one should find all the descriptions of the manufacturing instructions as described below.*

 ### *1. Bill of material (BOM)*
 <details>